Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Results and Discussion

-The condition-agnostic performance of ML models (LGBM and CatBoost) and TypeNet was evaluated across users, keyboards, contexts, and datasets.
-The following insights summarize the strengths and weaknesses of the models:
+We evaluate the condition-agnostic performance of ML-based detectors (LGBM and CatBoost) and the DL-based TypeNet across users, keyboards, contexts, and datasets.
+The results highlight clear differences in robustness and generalization across models.